Some things are best to be avoided when recovering from adrenal fatigue.

 As my health, especially my gut health, improved I was able to enjoy foods I had to avoid before.

 I was allergic to bananas, tomatoes and other nightshade vegetables.
 I had trouble digesting any raw vegetables.
 Digestive enzymes helped.
-More about enzymes in this article.
-Sea salt is said to help with digestion too and it was a great help in my adrenal fatigue recovery.
-I drank salted water every day.

 I also went through allergy treatments.
 My doctor has performed a modified NAET (Nambutripad’s Allergy Elimination Treatment) on me successfully.